-Gmaps Pedometer has gotten a ton of posts in the blogosphere over the past week.
+Gmaps Pedometer has gotten a ton of posts in the blogosphere (dead link) over the past week.
 Basically what it does is tell you how far you’ve walked/ran over the course of a workout.
 It is nice, but the interface isn’t that easy to use and you can’t use your GPS with it.

 Well there is a product that does what you’d expect a service such as this to do called Sportsim.
 Unlike Gmaps Pedometer, Sportsim lets you save and catalog all your GPS activities, save background maps to your tracks, analyze your achievements, compare with heart rate data, get cumulative statistics of your training and replay simultaneously activities from same route.
 Even better, Sportsim is a community where you can create your own race, compete in races, share your recommended activity and explore and discover new places to train.
 I when ahead and downloaded the small client to see what was available in my area and right away I saw someone had a track from the Arizona Ironman.
 I was able to see their speed, heart rate and the elevation of the route.
 You can also search using the type of activity.
 If I’m interesting in cycling around the country and can see where users are biking, the route, the elevation changes and how long it may take me.